adityasharma2020/COVID-19-data-analysis-blog-post/Readme.md

 in the graph we can see that currently "US" has the more confirmed cases as well as it has the heighest number of deaths after that their is brazil and then india.

 -->now as their  is no official vaccine available right now , the only and the best way to handle the spread and decreaes the number of active cases is by slowing down the transmission rate .
+# licensing, acknowleadgements
+Must give credit to john hopkins university centre of systems science and engineering for the data i used in this blog .